Why Do I Need an Email Database?

 Email databases provide the opportunity to reach out to your customers and prospects with relevant information about your company and special offers for its products as well as other marketing communications.
-It is important to understand why building one is so important to growing a business, there were 2.5 billion email users in 2015 and this global total is predicted to rise to 2.9 billion by 2019 according to The Radicati Group.
+It is important to understand why building one is so important to growing a business, there were over 3.8 billion email users in 2018 and this global total is predicted to rise to 4.2 billion by the end of 2022 according to The Radicati Group.
 Not only are email users a huge catchment but it is also a very direct and personal way of reaching them.
 It is worth using the range of steps you can take to gather essential email addresses for your database.

 An email database is a collection or list of the names and email addresses of your business’ actual and potential customers.
 It can be compiled by collecting the addresses of people who express interest in your company or products and from those who purchase products from you.
 Email-marketing databases can also be purchased for use in marketing campaigns, but these are generally less useful than emails acquired directly by your company.

 The list is generally stored within an email delivery software service or a CRM (customer relationship manager) software program from which bulk emails can be sent.

 Why Is an Email Database so Important to My Business?

 Email marketing is one of the most effective forms of marketing when measured in terms of conversion rate, that is the number of individuals who receive and view the emails and go on to actually purchase a product or ask for more information about the products or services offered.
 Adobe Campaign has found that Americans are “practically addicted to email” and that more than half of the millennials they canvassed even check emails from the bathroom and 58% of Americans prefer emails over other marketing touch points This is why making your email database as extensive as possible is crucial: doing so gives you a ready-made audience you can provide with relevant information about sales, special offers, new products and any other information that is likely to drive sales of your products.